quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 ],
 ```

-Then on your `q-calendar` component, add the following:
+Then on your `q-calendar` tag, add the following:

 ```html
 <q-calendar